Credit Facility Meaning

 Example #2 – Using Letter of Credit

-Suppose the company “Atlantis” sells electronics in New York and Company “Proline” manufactures electronics in Detroit.
+Suppose the company “Atlantis” sells electronics in New York, and Company “Proline” manufactures electronics in Detroit.
 “Atlantis” wants to import $500,000 worth of electronics manufactured by “Proline” and is concerned about “Atlantis’s” ability to pay for them.
-“Atlantis” is offered a letter of credit from its tied up bank i.e. Bank of America, meaning that it will produce the required goods on the $500,000 payment, suppose in 90 days, or the bank will take responsibility for paying by itself.
-Bank of New York will then be sending LOC to “Proline”, which further takes the charge of shipping the electronics.
+“Atlantis” is offered a letter of credit from its tied-up bank, i.e., Bank of America, meaning that it will produce the required goods on the $500,000 payment, suppose in 90 days, or the bank will take responsibility for paying by itself.
+Bank of New York will send LOC to “Proline,” which further takes charge of shipping the electronics.

-Once shipped, “Proline” or its respective bank will claim for its $500,000 by bringing forward a written note (also called a bill of exchange) to Bank of New York.
-Letters of credit are more beneficial to sellers, but they also safeguard buyers, because “Proline” must bring forward Bank of America evidence or receipts of the electronics shipment to facilitate the payment.
+Once shipped, “Proline” or its respective bank will claim for its $500,000 by bringing forward a written note (also called a bill of exchange) to the Bank of New York.
+Of course, letters of credit are more beneficial to sellers.
+Still, they also safeguard buyers because “Proline” must bring forward Bank of America evidence or receipts of the electronics shipment to facilitate the payment.

-Both loan and credit facility is the two most commonly used products for both individuals and corporates.
+Loan and credit facilities are the most common products for individuals and corporations.
 However, there are a few differences between the two.

-- When the loan is granted it provides the borrower access to all the money at one go whereas for a credit facility money can be obtained whenever there is a liquidity crunch.
+- When the loan is granted, it gives the borrower access to all the money at once, whereas for a credit facility, money can be obtained whenever there is a liquidity crunch.

-- The loan is like a piggy bank where you break it and take out all your money whereas in credit facility you only use what you require.
+- The loan is like a piggy bank where you break it and take out all your money, whereas, in a credit facility, you only use what you require.
 Secondly, there lies also a difference in terms of the interest paid.

 - A loan requires an interest payment for all the capital that has been lent to an individual or company.

-- On the other hand, interest is charged only on the amount of money used and not on the amount of money made available to the individual or company.
+- On the other hand, interest is charged only on the amount of money used and not on the amount made available to the individual or company.

-- However, at times, one can be subjected to an unused balance fee, when one does not make use of the money at all.
+- However, one can sometimes be subjected to an unused balance fee when one does not use the money at all.
 Loans have greater term duration and thus bear a higher interest payment when compared to credit facilities.

-- Lastly, the way the customer pays back the money received also differs in loans and credit facilities.
-In loan, the concept of EMI or monthly installments arises where when the entire money is repaid the operation is closed without the possibility of borrowing more money without a fresh loan agreement.
+- Lastly, how the customer pays back the money received also differs in loans and credit facilities.
+In loan, the concept of EMI or monthly installments arises when the entire money is repaid; the operation is closed without the possibility of borrowing more money without a fresh loan agreement.

 Thus, credit facilities have a lot of importance from a business point of view.
 One of the best things about a credit facility is that no one dictates how the cash should be utilized, unlike a bank loan.
-Sometimes certain loans come with clauses attached where the financier has full authority on how the cash has to be utilized.
+However, sometimes certain loans have clauses attached where the financier has full authority on how the cash must be utilized.

-They are much more flexible as whenever a need arises business can make use of it.
-Also, it is important for a business to build a strong credit history which makes it easy to obtain such facilities.
-Being charged low-interest rates as compared to credit cards these are highly beneficial to the company.
+They are much more flexible as businesses can use them whenever a need arises.
+Also, a business needs to build a strong credit history, making obtaining such facilities easy.
+Being charged low-interest rates compared to credit cards these are highly beneficial to the company.